is having to choose between

 “Just a peek, alright?”

-Jinatta didn’t wait for permission, but reached to undo the medical
+Jinatta didn’t wait for permission but reached to undo the medical

 gown.
-Eena stiffened and leaned away as if
+Eena stiffened and leaned away as if she would refuse, but Derian’s

-she would refuse, but Derian’s reproving look was enough to cause her to yield to
+reproving look was enough to cause her to yield to the doctor’s wishes.
+Opening

-exposed perfectly smooth, flawless skin.
+the gown exposed perfectly smooth, flawless skin.
+There was no sign of trauma,

-There was no sign of trauma, not even the slightest scar to hint at the
+not even the slightest scar to hint at the abuse she had suffered from the

 The doctor was speaking of an enchanted heirloom worn by every queen of

 Harrowbeth.
-A unique symbiotic
+A unique symbiotic relationship existed between the necklace and

-relationship existed between the necklace and the reigning queen.
-It attached itself permanently to its host,
+the reigning queen.
+It attached itself permanently to its host, using her

 “I told you, I’m fine,” Eena insisted, throwing back her shoulders.

-Eena, do you have any idea how nasty your wounds were when you arrived
+Jinatta refastened the gown.
+“Sha Eena, do you have any idea how nasty

-here?
-They were so badly infected I had
+your wounds were when you arrived here?
+They were so badly infected I had to

-to reopen and clean the cuts, then work them over with a regenerator.
-It wasn’t an easy process.
-Why didn’t the necklace heal you before
+reopen and clean the cuts, then work them over with a regenerator.
+It wasn’t an

 Every eye rested on the young queen, all curious.
-The question stirred up tender emotions
+The question stirred

-paired with fresh, awful memories.
-Her
+up tender emotions paired with fresh, awful memories.
+Her stomach churned at

-no longer tempted.
+longer tempted.

 Derian could sense her reluctance to discuss the matter.
-“Jinatta, maybe this could wait…” he began,
+“Jinatta,

-but the doctor disregarded his input and pressed harder.
+maybe this could wait…” he began, but the doctor disregarded his input and

 “The necklace is supposed to cure your ailments and injuries, yet you